-Here’s what else we know about Lady Boss: The Jackie Collins Story…
+Here’s what else we know about CNN and BBC2 documentary Lady Boss: The Jackie Collins Story…

 Lady Boss: The Jackie Collins Story release dates

 Lady Boss: The Jackie Collins Story had its premiere at the Tribeca film festival on June 10.
 It was shown in the US on CNN on Sunday 27 June, before coming to selected cinemas in UK on July 1.
 For a list of the British cinemas showing the film that day please click here.

 Is there a trailer for Lady Boss: The Jackie Collins Story?

-Yes, the two-minute trailer for Lady Boss: The Jackie Collins Story describes her as a writer, a feminist and an icon, and features her famous sister, Joan Collins, talking about their relationship.
+Oh yes there is!
+The two-minute trailer for Lady Boss: The Jackie Collins Story describes her as a writer, feminist and icon, plus features her famous sister Joan Collins talking about their relationship.
 Take a look right here...

 Lady Boss: The Jackie Collins Story — how Jackie became mega famous

-Jackie Collins was born in London in 1937 as the younger sister of Dynasty star Joan Collins.
+Jackie Collins was born in London in 1937 as the younger sister of movie star Joan Collins.
 Like Joan, she also started out as an actress, appearing in a few British B movies in the 1950s, and in the 1960s TV series Danger Man and The Saint.

 Although she began writing at the age of 15, it wasn’t until 1968 that she penned her first novel The World is Full of Married Men, which became an instant bestseller - although it was banned in Australia and labelled ‘disgusting’ by Barbara Cartland!